-What exactly is “Orton-Gillingham” Methodology or an Orton-Gillingham reading program?
+What exactly is the Orton Gillingham Method or an Orton-Gillingham reading program?

-When looking at reading, writing, or spelling programs for your child, you will find there is a wide variety of Orton-Gillingham based programs available in these areas of instruction.
-When thinking about the differences in Orton-Gillingham programs, think of the Orton-Gillingham multisensory methods as a set of multi-sensory activities.
-Each program that is based on Orton Gillingham methods is one type of program that fits within the set, and each program may or may not include instruction using all of the learning styles.
+When looking at reading, writing, or spelling programs for your child, you will find there is a wide variety of programs based upon the Orton Gillingham method of instruction.
+When thinking about the differences in Orton Gillingham programs, think of the Orton Gillingham methods as a set of multi-sensory activities.
+Each program that is based on Orton Gillingham methods is one type of program that fits within the set.
+Each program may or may not include instruction using all of the learning styles.

 Some programs based on the Orton Gillingham method use picture cards for queues to help the child recall letters, but for some children this may be an extra step in their recall of the associated sound.
 Most programs also have differences in the order that phonemes are presented too, and no specific order is better than another.

-The types of materials used and order of instruction are the most common variations between various Orton-Gillingham based programs.
+The types of materials used and order of instruction are the most common variations between various programs based on Orton Gillingham methods.
 Probably the biggest difference in programs specific to teaching reading and spelling would be whether the program seeks to teach the child to “encode” or “decode” — Encoding is taking a sound you hear, recalling the representative letter combination(s), and writing them down on paper.
 Decoding is taking the printed word, looking at it, and determining what sound you should say.
 Encoding is spelling and decoding is reading.

-So called ‘pure’ Orton-Gillingham reading programs primarily teach “decoding”.
+So called ‘pure’ Orton Gillingham method reading programs primarily teach “decoding”.
 These programs teach a child how to read and provide some instruction in spelling, but the focus is READING.

 Some programs primarily teach “encoding”.
 Two well known programs using the encoding approach are Writing Road to Reading and Spell To Write and Read.
 These programs primarily teach spelling and generally reading skills come along with it.